Ermiyas21/Realtime-Anomaly-detection-for-ICS/README.md

 ##### Instructions
-This repository contains a setup for running an anomaly detection system for Industrial Control Systems (ICS) using Docker, Kafka, and Spark.
+This repository contains a setup for running an anomaly detection system for Industrial Control Systems (ICS) using Docker, Kafka, Spark, Grafana, and InfluxDB.
 Follow the steps below to get the system up and running.
 ##### Prerequisites
 - Docker